siggame/PyVis/python/docs/process/common-guidelines.rst

 Importing Modules
 -----------------

-Module imports should all appear at the very top of the file unless there is a good reason not to (e.g. a user selects if he wants OpenGL or DirectX rendering).
+Module imports should all appear at the very top of the file unless there is a good reason not to (e.g. a user selects if he wants OpenGL or DirectX rendering (!!NOT A SUPPORTED FEATURE!!) ).

 ``from module import *`` is never acceptable.
 This can cause name conflicts, and makes it more difficult to determine the origin of objects.
 For example::